skuzzle/jeve/README.md

 All provided `EventProvider` implementations provide error tolerant event delegation.
 That is, if any notified listener throws a `RuntimeException`, this exception will be ignored and the next listener is notified.
-However, instead if ignoring the exception, you might want to customize the reaction.
+However, instead of ignoring the exception, you might want to customize the reaction.
 There exists an overload of the `EventProvider.dispatch` method which takes an `ExceptionCallback` as additional argument.
 This class has a single method to which exceptions get passed.